Xyborg/ChatGPT-Product-Info/README.md

 ## Overview

-This script creates a modal interface within ChatGPT that allows you to search for product information, reviews, and detailed comparisons by leveraging ChatGPT's internal product search API.
-It automatically handles authentication and presents results in an organized, easy-to-read format.
+This project provides two ways to access ChatGPT's internal product search API: a Chrome extension (recommended) and a browser script.
+Both create a modal interface within ChatGPT that allows you to search for product information, reviews, and detailed comparisons.
+They automatically handle authentication and present results in an organized, easy-to-read format.

+## Installation

+### Chrome Extension (Recommended)

+The Chrome extension provides the best experience with enhanced features and reliability.

+#### From Source (Developer Mode)
+1. **Download/Clone** this repository
+2. **Open Chrome** and navigate to `chrome://extensions/`
+3. **Enable Developer Mode** (toggle in top-right corner)
+4. **Click "Load unpacked"** and select the `chrome-extension` folder
+5. **Navigate to ChatGPT** (https://chatgpt.com) and log in
+6. **Click the extension icon** in your toolbar or look for the floating 🛍️ button on ChatGPT

+#### From Chrome Web Store
+*Coming soon - extension will be submitted to the Chrome Web Store*

+#### Chrome Extension Features
+- ✅ **No CORS Issues**: Extensions can make cross-origin requests without restrictions
+- ✅ **Floating Button**: Always visible 🛍️ button on ChatGPT pages
+- ✅ **Popup Interface**: Clean status indicator and quick access controls
+- ✅ **Search History**: Persistent search history with filtering and management
+- ✅ **Auto-Updates**: Automatic updates through Chrome's extension system
+- ✅ **Better Security**: No need to paste code into console repeatedly
+- ✅ **Enhanced UX**: Proper error handling and status indicators

+### Browser Script

+For users who prefer not to install extensions or use other browsers.

 ## Demo